Local Area Attractions

 Check out our restaurant book with the many choices of your favorite kinds of food!
 Eat out, bring in or buy to take it home!
 We'll give you the directions on cooking your lobster at your site but also on how to eat a lobster for you 1st timers!
 Mmmm!

-We have major chains nearby: Dunkin Donuts, McDonalds, Burger King, Kentucky Fried Chicken, Taco Bell, Subway, Pizza Hut, and Tim Hortons.
+We have major chains nearby: Dunkin Donuts, McDonalds, Burger King, Kentucky Fried Chicken, Taco Bell, Subway and Pizza Hut.
 We also have many hometown restaurants that we can recommend.
 How about a dinner show over at the Lakewood Summer Theater?

 GET YOUR DAILY DOSE OF BLUE by picking blueberries in season out on our trails.
 So delicious, so easy and so good for you!
 Ask for our recipes.
 Maine is America's largest growing state producing 98% of the low bush blueberries.
 We also have black raspberries for the picking in season.